-Microsoft Windows: can be the handle of the Windows window (HWND) or the handle of a previously created Device Context (HDC), or can be a string in the format "hdc width height" or, in C, "%p %d %d".

-X-Windows: "display window" or, in C, "%p %1u" (uses the default screen).
+Microsoft Windows: can be the handle of the Windows window (HWND), or the handle of a previously created Device Context (HDC), or can be a string in the format "hdc width height" or, in C, "%p %d %d".
+To get the entire screen use a NULL data.
+In Lua it must be a userdata with the HWND or HDC pointers.
+X-Windows: It is a string in the format "display window" or, in C, "%p %lu" (uses the default screen).